akeeba/com_datacompliance/README.md

 ## Download

-Stable releases are available [on the GitHub repository's Releases page](https://github.com/akeeba/com_datacompliance/releases).
+Stable releases are available from [our site's Downloads page](https://www.akeebabackup.com/download/official/datacompliance.html).

 More current features and bug fixes may be found in the development branch.
 However, you will need to build the package yourself to access them.